-Recent work \cite{xie2025flow} presents an intuitive mathematical framework for flow-based generative models, exploring their density evolution governed by ODEs, and highlighting their dual potential for likelihood estimation and anomaly detection.
+Recent work \cite{xie2025flow} presents a mathematical framework for FM in generative modeling, exploring their density evolution governed by ODEs, and highlighting their dual potential for likelihood estimation and anomaly detection.
 The authors proved the ODE is well-posed given velocity field regularity.
 Our work complements this foundation by investigating ill-posed scenarios with non-regular velocity fields, thereby extending the theoretical understanding of flow-based models in degenerate cases.